redpesk-common/afb-libcontroller/docs/controllerConfig.md

 > **Note**: by default the controller config search path is defined at compilation time, but the path might be overloaded with the **CONTROL_CONFIG_PATH**
 > environment variable.

-## Config is organised in sections
+## Config is organized in sections

 * **metadata**: describes the configuration
-* **plugins or resources**: defines the set of functions provided by the plugins allowing to load additionnal resources (compiled C or lua)
+* **plugins or resources**: defines the set of functions provided by the plugins allowing to load additional resources (compiled C or lua)
 * **onload**: a collection of actions meant to be executed at startup time
 * **control**: sets the controls with a collection of actions, in dynamic api it could also specify the verbs of the api
 * **event**: a collection of actions meant to be executed when receiving a given signal
-* **personnal sections**: personnal section
+* **personal sections**: personal section

 Callbacks to parse sections are documented in [Declare your controller config section in your binding](./Usage.html#declare-your-controller-config-section-in-your-binding) section.
 You can use the callback defined in controller or define your own callback.

 ## Metadata

-As today matadata is only used for documentation purpose.
+As today metadata is only used for documentation purpose.

 * **uid**: mandatory
 * **version**: mandatory